kart1802/kart1802.github.io/content/workexp/workex2.md

 The internship was done from December 2021 till March 2022 under [Prof. Shishir Kolathaya](https://www.shishirny.com/).

-I was involved in developing responsive foot of the quadruped made out of TPU.
+Here, my major role was to develop a structure around the abduction area of the quadruped necessary enough to sustain fatigue loads and also make an entire responsive foot prototype made out of TPU.

-Along with that, I created the design for strengthing the abduction link of the quadruped.
+Through this internship, I was able to apply the machine design and analysis concept in building an agile quadruped robot.

+{{< youtube "ARCLIZLuNc4" >}}